yunglocokid/FSD-Pure-Next.js-Template/README.md

 ## ADDITIONAL SOLUTION TO THE PROBLEM

-If you don't like the empty "pages" folder in the project root, you can rename the pages layer (./src/pages) for example to "pagesLayer" and then delete the pages folder from the project root.
+If you don't like the empty "pages" folder in the project root, you can rename the pages layer (./src/pages) for example to "pagesLayer" and then delete the pages folder from the project root (you will also have to change path aliases in tsconfig and similar).

 **Use what you like best <3**